MDU-PHL/bohra/README.md

     * Can be run on a single isolate (phylogenetic tree will not be generated if fewer than three sequences included in dataset)
     * MobSuite integration.
     * Updated [abriTAMR](https://github.com/MDU-PHL/abritamr) with support for point mutations and virulence factors (beta).
-* Roary with visualisation of pan-genome.
+* Panaroo with visualisation of pan-genome.
 * Improved support for different computing environments.

 **Comming soon**